jsdoc2md/dmd/test/md/handbrake.md

 <a name="module_handbrake-js..Handbrake#event_progress"></a>
 ####event: "progress" → `object`
-Fired at regular intervals passing a `progress` object containing:
+Fired at regular intervals passing a `progress` object.

-- taskNumber `Number` current task index
-- taskCount `Number` total tasks in the queue
-- percentComplete `Number`
-- fps `Number` Frames per second
-- avgFps `Number` Average frames per second
-- eta `String` Estimated time until completion
-- task `String` Task description, either "Encoding" or "Muxing"

 **Properties**